-Join Ben Long for an in-depth discussion in this video What image retouching does, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video What image retouching does, part of Nikon D5100 Essential Training.

 Post-production is a critical part of the photography process, and you'll…probably spend a lot of time adjusting your pictures using image-editing…software on your computer, but there is also a fair amount of image editing…that you can perform on your camera.…Now when you use the camera's built- in image-retouching options, the camera…alters your original image and saves out a new version.…If you're working with RAW files then no actual edits are made to your RAW file;…instead the file is tagged as having been edited.…If you use Nikon editing software on your computer then the edits will be made…to the RAW file when you open it.…